waltster/Fantasy/README.md

 Once you die you are given 30s to be revived by another player.
 If you aren't then you are sent back to the lobby.

+# Dependencies
+* Spigot 1.11 jar file (made for 1.10, but 1.10 jar file doesn't include enchantment classes for some reason)
+* ProtocolLib (1.10 compatible)
+* ServerBase (see my GitHub repository)

 # Installing